web-infra-dev/midscene/apps/site/docs/en/docs/more/faq.md

 |Query the information about the item in the search results| 1280x800 | 13,403 / $0.067015 | 95 / $0.001425|

 > The price data was calculated in August 2024.

+### What data is sent to LLM ?

+Currently, the contents are:
+1. the key information extracted from the DOM, such as text content, class name, tag name, coordinates;
+2. a screenshot of the page.

 ### The automation process is running more slowly than it did before